coding-club-gct/design-patterns/src/decorator_pattern/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.You are free to use and modify it for your purposes.

+## Acknowledgements

+- The code in this example is for educational purposes and was inspired by the Decorator design pattern.